coleifer/peewee/docs/peewee/querying.rst

           User.bulk_update(list_of_users, fields=['username'], batch_size=50)

 .. warning::
-   :py:meth:`Model.bulk_update` may not be the most efficient method for updating large numbers of records.
+   :meth:`Model.bulk_update` may not be the most efficient method for updating large numbers of records.
 This functionality is implemented such that we create a "mapping" of primary key to corresponding field values for all rows being updated using a SQL ``CASE`` statement.

-Alternatively, you can use the :py:meth:`Database.batch_commit` helper to process chunks of rows inside *batch*-sized transactions.
+Alternatively, you can use the :meth:`Database.batch_commit` helper to process chunks of rows inside *batch*-sized transactions.
 This method also provides a workaround for databases besides Postgresql, when the primary-key of the newly-created rows must be obtained.